How Much Credit Card Debt is Too Much?

 If you have three credit cards that each have a limit of $1,000, your total credit limit is $3,000.
 If you have a $200 balance on each card, your current total balance is $600.
 So, you divide $600 by $3,000, which equals 0.2; that means your credit utilization ratio is 20%.

 A lower credit utilization ratio is always better.
-In fact, it’s a myth that you need to carry credit card balances to maintain a high credit score.
-If you pay off your debt in full every month, it’s the best thing you can do for your credit.
+In fact, it’s a myth that you must carry credit card balances to maintain a high credit score.
+Paying off your debt in full every month is the best thing you can do for your credit.

 By contrast, it hurts your score when your balances are too high.
 Anything over 30% credit utilization will decrease your credit score.
 So, you can use this as a measure of when you have too much debt.